redox-os/book/src/introduction/why_redox.md

 - Legacy until infinity: Old syscalls stay around forever, drivers for long-unbuyable hardware stay in the kernel as a mandatory part.
 While they can be disabled, running them in kernel space is unnecessary, and can be a source of system crashes, security issues, and unexpected bugs.
 - Huge codebase: To contribute, you must find a place to fit in to nearly _25 million lines of code_, in just the kernel.
 This is due to Linux's monolithic architecture.
-- Restrictive license: Linux is licensed under GPL2, preventing some use cases that we would like to allow.
-More on this in [Why MIT?].
+- Non-permissive license: Linux is licensed under GPL2, preventing the use of other free software licenses inside of the kernel.
+More on our use of the MIT X11-style license in [Why Free Software].
 - Lack of memory safety: Linux has had numerous issues with memory safety throughout time.
 C is a fine language, but for such a security critical system, C is difficult to use safely.

 ### BSD